MelTravelz/whether_the_weather/README.md

 whatever the weather,
 whether you like it or not!

-...cuz we're going on a roadtrip, oh yea baby!
+...cuz we're going on a roadtrip, baby!
 ```

 <br>